jyablonski/Financial-Loan-Data-Analysis/README.md

 This is a similar graph, except showing # of loans rather than aggregate total $ of loans.
 The text in black indicates the % Chance of Default for each individual Grade group.

 ![loanPurpose7](https://user-images.githubusercontent.com/16946556/92037359-7ecb1500-ed26-11ea-9487-8f607c279986.png)

 In the dataset is a variable called "purpose" which indicates the consumer's purpose for needing the loan.
 The overwhelming majority seems to be clients who are looking to consolidate their debt or pay off other credit cards, which is an important insight to keep in mind.
 These loans are being given to people who already have debt or have already taken on loans in the past that they can't pay off.

 ![LoanStatus4](https://user-images.githubusercontent.com/16946556/92037360-7ecb1500-ed26-11ea-8f44-0d52d9885470.png)

 The status of the loan indicates whether the clients have paid it off, whether they defaulted (the loan was Charged Off), or if it's still ongoing.

+Interest rates seemed to be the most significant predictor in identifying which loans are likely to default.
+They range from 6% to 26% and there are a number of insights to develop from analyzing different interest rate related plots.

 ![boxplots5](https://user-images.githubusercontent.com/16946556/92037361-7ecb1500-ed26-11ea-9d69-2e7ce6519444.png)

 Boxplots help show the interest rate increasing linearly as the risk level increases for LendingClub based on the grade they've given to the consumer.